datapane/build-action/README.md

 # dp-actions-test
-Github action for building a datapane report.
+Github action for building a Datapane report.

 ## Example Workflow